In hindsight, shouting “Yee haa!” at the top of her voice probably wasn’t one of Jack’s better ideas…

 “I did and I bloody fell over and almost died!” exclaimed Jack, rubbing her bruised arm.

 Finally, after lots of chatter, we were all ready to go.
-Phoebe, the young student, had a very cute chocolate brown, Welsh Section D pony called Buttons and she was trying out a new tree-less saddle because he didn’t seem to like his usual saddle.
+Jhara, the young student, had a very cute chocolate brown, Welsh Section D pony called Buttons and she was trying out a new tree-less saddle because he didn’t seem to like his usual saddle.

 “Right everybody!” said Alex, dramatically, shaking out an ordnance survey map “let’s go and find the old Roman fort!”